View our posts

 Each term is themed around leadership linking with the Academy values of GRACE:

-Spring: Foster and maintain positive relationships to build successful networks (Compassion and Responsibility)
+Autumn: Foster and maintain positive relationships to build successful networks (Compassion and Responsibility)

-Summer: Demonstrating grit to overcome challenges whilst nurturing good physical and mental wellbeing in themselves and other (Growth)
+Spring: Demonstrating grit to overcome challenges whilst nurturing good physical and mental wellbeing in themselves and other (Growth)

-The RSHE policy can be found here
+The RSE policy can be found here.

 When is it delivered?